Daniel-B-Tufvesson/speech-act-classifier/data/auto-annotated data/README.md

 ### 5. Tag speech acts

 ### 6. Remove sentences labeled 'none'
+I then removed all sentences labeled 'none' by running `scripts/exclude_labels.py` on `speech-acts.conllu.bz2`, which removes the 'none' sentences from the file itself.

+This resulted in a dataset with 3 293 824 sentences (39 737 omitted).

 ### 7. Remove sentences that occur in the test data.